blackjid/gwohelper/readme.md

 	**experiment1.id** Is the ID that GWO provide for this experiment (Step 9 in the GWO interface step by step guide)
 	**experiment1.sections** Is an array with the sections of the experiments and it's names, the same you defined in the step 9 of the step by step guide

-2. Insert the script into your code, you can use it at the begining or end of your code
+2. Insert the script and the config script into your code, you can use it at the begining or end of your code depending when your are going to call the methods

 	    <script src="/gwo_helper.js"></script>
+    	    <script src="/gwo_helper.config.js"></script>

 3. Create the variations in the GWO website (see next section)